 Mixed greens make a lovely salad; just add the likes of olive oil and freshly squeezed lemon juice, and perhaps hummus.

 If you are aiming for your ten coloured foods per day, you have to be a bit imaginative.
-With a health tag of 35% lower all cause of death, it's worth the effort.
+With a wellness tag of 35% lower all cause of death, it's worth the effort.
 It tastes better too; my brother in law wanted the recipe, and he's a serious cook of note.

 You can enjoy your Swiss chard raw or lightly blanched, but just as good is cooked with high heat for a short time.
 Used as the bed for a couple poached eggs it makes the perfect banting food as it has very little starch.